Colombia

 Colombia is a unitary republic with two spheres of government: central and local.

-One tier of central government and one or two tiers of local government composed of Departments with below municipalities or special districts, and the capital city of Bogota.
+One tier of central government and one or two tiers of local government composed of departments with below municipalities or special districts, and the capital city of Bogota.

 • Head of State: The President of the Republic is directly elected by voters.